bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => [2, "the pope", :my_symbol]
 ```

+---

+for: alexa readme slides

 Even though it's possible to add objects of different types in an array, it's more common to store objects of the same type in an array.

+---

+for: alexa readme slides

+layout: true

 # Arrays

 ## Nested Arrays

+---

+for: alexa readme slides

+---

+for: alexa readme slides

 We can store arrays inside of arrays:

+--

 ```ruby
 nums = [1, 2, 3]